Courses and Requirements

 382S Topics in Public Policy.

 The application of theories and methods of evaluation, design and implementation in an intensive study of a significant problem of public policy.
 Emphasis on skills of analysis, writing and group problem-solving.
 Coursework may be supplemented by field work as well as participation by scholars and practitioners sponsored by the Arthur Levitt Public Affairs Center.
 (Writing-intensive.)
 Prerequisite, 251.
+(Same as Government 382.)
 Maximum enrollment, 20.
-Milstein.

 500-501 Senior Project.

 A one- or two-semester senior project, culminating in a thesis.
 The Program.